falexwolf/falexwolf.me/research.md

 ## Scalable and comprehensive software for single-cell analysis

 [<img src="https://scanpy.readthedocs.io/en/latest/_static/Scanpy_Logo_BrightFG.svg" style="width: 120px; margin: 15px 10px 5px 0px"  align="left">](/publications#P23)
 [Scanpy](https://scanpy.readthedocs.io) [[P23](/publications#P23)] is a scalable toolkit for analyzing single-cell gene expression data.
 It includes preprocessing, visualization, clustering, trajectory inference and differential expression testing.
 Together with the underlying [anndata](http://anndata.readthedocs.org/) it has become widely used and lead to a little ecosystem.
-It has been selected as an [*Essential Open Source Software for Science*](https://chanzuckerberg.com/newsroom/chan-zuckerberg-initiative-awards-5-million-for-open-source-software-projects-essential-to-science/) among [32 projects](https://chanzuckerberg.com/eoss/proposals/), alongside giants such as numpy, pandas, scikit-learn, matplotlib, and others.
+It has been selected as an [*Essential Open Source Software for Science*](https://chanzuckerberg.com/newsroom/chan-zuckerberg-initiative-awards-5-million-for-open-source-software-projects-essential-to-science/) by CZI among [32 projects](https://chanzuckerberg.com/eoss/proposals/), alongside giants such as numpy, pandas, scikit-learn, matplotlib, and others.
 See [software](../software/).

 {P23}